 This dialog changes the color used to represent the selected objects with this dialog.
+This is found in the Raw menu of a measurement item.
+Click on a measurement to make this accessible in the menu.

 When Rainbow colors is applied, all selected objects or tracks will be colored according to their position in the table.
 Objects at the top of the table will be colored red; objects further down the table will step down through the visible spectrum, with objects at the bottom colored violet.